The rule.

 How to comply.

 Remove price targets, “Nx,” “upside,” “passive income,” APY-as-earnings, and past-token comparisons from public marketing.
-These are the phrases that train an expectation of profit.

 Related rules.